Ranking Jose Mourinho’s 11 signings for Man Utd from worst to best

 But he made just six first-team appearances under his compatriot and has since been replaced by Aaron Wan-Bissaka at Old Trafford.

-The 22-year-old spent 2020-21 on loan at AC Milan and has been linked with a permanent move to the Serie A side, with United reportedly planning a move for Kieran Trippier.
+The 22-year-old spent 2020-21 on loan at AC Milan and was been linked with a permanent move to the Serie A side, but he ended up staying put and has enjoyed something of a resurgence under Ralf Rangnick.
+If it lasts, he could well climb up this list.

 8. Eric Bailly